 Prior to his arrival in Davenport in 1996, he served an eight-year pastorate in Kansas City, Missouri and a two-year pastorate in River Forest, Illinois.
 He graduated with honors from both The Colorado College and Yale Divinity School.
 He was the 1979 recipient of an honors fellowship in history for study at Oxford University.
 Prior to studies at Yale, Marty lived in Cameroun, West Africa for one and a half years, serving as the director of construction for a mission outpost of the Lutheran Church.

 Peter W. Marty has piloted interfaith dialogue events, been active in anti-hate group efforts, and served on different ecumenical ministry boards.
 In the Evangelical Lutheran Church in America, he has served as chair of the Senior Pastors’ Conference.
 On the St. Paul church campus, he teaches an annual January-term course for seminarians preparing for the pastorate.
 He also leads a pastoral residency program funded, in part, by the Lilly Endowment Inc. This program, designed for fostering pastoral excellence, is the only such program in the country situated in a Lutheran Church setting.

 He is the recipient of an honorary doctorate from St. Ambrose University (Doctor of Humanities).

-Peter is married to Susan and they have two adult children – Jacob (a web designer in New York City) and Rachel (a merchandiser at a golf resort in Jackson Hole, WY).
-He enjoys family travel, woodworking, tennis, French horn, reading, and the adventure of waking up to a new day every day.
+Peter is married to Susan and they have two adult children – Jacob and Rachel, who coincidentally both live in Boulder, CO.
+He enjoys wide travel, good music, tennis with the family, extensive reading, and the adventure of waking up to a new day every day.